-The current level of public investment targeted at new rural housing is limited.
+Despite the welcome increase in investment for affordable housing, the current level of public investment targeted at new rural housing is limited.
 This is not helped by the lack of national or local investment targets as part of current funding streams.

-That said, WRHA has secured a healthy development programme for the 2015-18 period, which will be supported by Social Housing Grant via the HCA and Local Authority partners.
+That said, WRHA has a healthy development programme, which will be supported by Social Housing Grant via the HCA and specific Local Authority partners.